About South Perry

 Liberty and Grant parks are also only a few blocks from the site, offering open space, ball fields, play structures, and access to the Ben Burr Trail.

-Spokane boasts six institutions of higher education, including Washington State, Eastern Washington, and Gonzaga Universities.
-The presence of these institutions along with dozens of independent arts and culture organizations have lead to a strong and diverse arts and culture community.
+Spokane boasts six institutions of higher education, including Washington State, Eastern Washington, Gonzaga, and Whitworth Universities.
+The presence of these institutions, along with dozens of independent arts and culture organizations, have lead to a strong and diverse arts and culture community.
 Examples include outdoor summer symphony concerts on a floating Spokane River stage and numerous sculpture installations.

 The three primary universities have also co-located in an interconnected campus district spanning the Spokane river.
 This development along with robust redevelopment in the adjacent downtown district is driving the development of a vibrant downtown city life.